martinbarge/sml5202-sts/css-part-2.md

   <li>Insert the following lines exactly as shown to the top of the style.scss file: <img src="assets/img/scss-file-1.png"></li>
   <li>Next, add the following code below the lines shown in the image above: <img src="assets/img/imgleft-code.png"></li>
   <li>Commit the changes to the scss file.</li>
-  <li>Now go back to your HTML page, and change the img tag entry as follows: <code>
+  <li>Now go back to your HTML page, and change the img tag entry as follows: <code class="codeblock">
 &lt;img class="imgLeft" src="https://upload.wikimedia.org/wikipedia/commons/3/39/Europe_biogeography_countries.svg" alt="image of biogeography of Europe" &gt;
     </code></li>
   <li>Finally, commit the changes to the file and view the result.</li>